← All Posts

 March 3, 2026 · 8 min read

-If you're a Walmart supplier navigating this transition — or if you're new to the Walmart ecosystem and only know Scintilla — this guide covers what changed, what the data actually looks like, and how to get the most out of the new system.
+If you're a supplier still adjusting to Scintilla — or if you've never known anything else — this guide breaks down what actually changed, what the data looks like, and how to stop leaving insight on the table.

 What Was Retail Link?

-The system was web-based but felt like it was built in the early 2000s — because it was.
-Pulling reports required navigating through multiple screens, setting date ranges manually, and exporting data into Excel for any meaningful analysis.
-Power users learned to use Retail Link's query builder, but it had a steep learning curve and strict data limits.
+The interface felt like it was built in the early 2000s, because it was.
+Pulling reports meant clicking through multiple screens, setting date ranges by hand, and exporting to Excel before you could do anything useful.
+Some suppliers learned the query builder, but the learning curve was brutal and the data limits were strict.

 Enter Scintilla